iterative/dvc.org/content/docs/tutorials/pipelines.md

 <abbr>project</abbr>, and it makes it easy to share it with Git, including
 dependencies.
 This collaboration feature provides the ability to review data science research.

+See also [.dvcignore](docs/user-guide/.dvcignore) to untrack specific files in a pipeline.